How to Stop Frizzy Hair

 To keep it simple, I’ll focus on the outer layer known as the cuticle and the inner layer knowns as the cortex.

-When hair is in good health, the cuticle is smooth and flat.
+When your hair is in good health, the cuticle is smooth and flat.

-When the cuticle is smooth and flat, it acts as a protective layer around the cortex, locking in moisture so that the hair maintains its flexibility and shine.
+When your cuticle is smooth and flat, it acts as a protective layer around the cortex, locking in moisture so that your hair maintains its flexibility and shine.